efabless/openlane2/docs/source/getting_started/newcomers/index.md

 └─────────────┴─────────────┴─────────────┴─────────────┴─────────────┴─────────────┴─────────────┴─────────────┴────────────┘
 ```

-There is also a folder per corner inside the `Step` directory which contains all
+There is also a directory per corner inside the `Step` directory which contains all
 the log files and reports generated for each `IPVT corner`.

 ```text